dellow/Web-Framework/README.md

 <a name="working-with-scss--responsive"></a>
 ### Responsive
-The Framework comes with a `breakpoints` partial in both `base` and `site` these are only for global responsive changes and theoretically could be left untouched.
 You should use the `respond-to` mixin to create responsive styles either below the declaration you are defining like so:

     .foo {
         display: inline-block;